mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

         the authorized hosts file once you have obtained your backup file.

 #.
 Select the file :guilabel:`Format` option.

-The :guilabel:`Individual DB
-   Files` option will fill the target directory with MongoDB files compressed during transit with an SSH connection directly from the backup database.
-The individual database files are faster to construct, but require additional file space on the destination server.
-Selecting :guilabel:`Archive (tar.gz)` delivers database files in a single ``tar.gz`` file that must be extracted before reconstructing databases.
+   Select :guilabel:`Individual DB Files` to transmit MongoDB data files produced by MMS Backup directly to the target directory.
+The individual database files are faster for |backup| to construct, but require additional file space on the destination server.
+The data *is* compressed during transmission.

+   Selecting :guilabel:`Archive (tar.gz)` delivers database files in a single ``tar.gz`` file that you must extract before reconstructing databases.

 #.
 Click :guilabel:`Authenticate`.